 Revlok Mezzanine floors are manufactured from cold-rolled steel beams and are a modular structure, rather than being made from structural steel, making them much easier to install.
 However, Revlok Mezzanines are just as secure as traditional mezzanine floors.
 The installation also takes less time, with fewer nuts and bolts required for the installation.

-Revlok Mezzanine floors are the only LABC certified modular mezzanine floor in the UK.
+Revlok Mezzanine floors are the only modular mezzanine floor in the UK with a system manual approved by government inspectors.
 This means you can only receive approved modular mezzanine floors from Doity Engineering Ltd.

 Before manufacture and installation, Revlok Mezzanines are designed to meet the needs and requirements of our clients.
 The mezzanine floor is designed with 2D and 3D graphics.
 After designs are approved, we manufacture Revlok Mezzanines using cold-rolled steel beams at our local facility.
 Once we’ve completed the design and manufacturing process, our team will begin the installation of your Revlok Mezzanine floors.
 As our mezzanines are much lighter and easier to install, they require less time and manpower, so you can enjoy your mezzanine floor structure as quickly as possible.